saikotek/docs/pages/web_cloud/domains/dns_dnssec/guide.en-gb.md

 A DNS server hosts one or more DNS zones.
 A DNS zone contains the DNS configuration of a domain name.
 This configuration links your domain name to the various services associated with it (hosting server for your website, servers for your custom email addresses with your domain name, etc.).

 In some cases, data streams that pass through DNS servers can be intercepted by hackers.
 To achieve this, they manipulate the DNS server cache to apply their own DNS configuration to your domain name.
 This is called *cache poisoning*.
 This way, they can redirect incoming traffic for your domain name to their websites and email addresses.

 The **D**omain **N**ame **S**ystem **SEC**ecurity Extensions (**DNSSEC**) protect your domain name’s DNS configuration against *cache poisoning* by verifying and authenticating DNS responses.

-**Find out how to enable DNSSEC for your domain name to protect it against *cache poisoning*.**
+**This guide explains how to enable DNSSEC for your domain name to protect it against *cache poisoning*.**

 > [!primary]
 >
-> The DNSSEC option is currently unavailable for domain names registered with OVHcloud and with an extension of **.it**.
+> The DNSSEC option is currently unavailable for domain names registered with OVHcloud that have the extension **.it**.
 >

 For more information on how **DNSSEC** works, please visit our page “[Understanding DNSSEC](/links/web/domains-dnssec){.external}”.